cobbler/cobbler/docs/4_advanced/moving to a new server.rst

 #################

 1. Install Cobbler on the new system.
-2.  on the new box, run "cobbler replicate".
-See [Replication](Replication) for instructions and make sure you use the right flags to transfer scripts and data.
+2.  on the new box, run ``cobbler replicate``.
+See :ref:`replication` for instructions and make sure you use the right flags to transfer scripts and data.
 3. Try installing some systems to make sure everything works like you would expect.